aqilc/rustscript/readme.md

 # rustscript

 A very ambitious project, with the goal of making a combination systems language that tries to combine the main concepts from the languages Typescript and Rust.
 Aims to be the first systems language to have JSON as a first class citizen.
+Data types will be simple like C and other than slight ownership, will leave management to the user.
+Should be usable without types with powerful inference to an extent.

 ### Preliminary Syntax